Accessing and Utilizing Accessibility Resources

 What if a student feels he or she has been discriminated against because of their disability?

 Communicate effectively both orally and in writing.
 Try to resolve the complaint at the lowest level by meeting with the key people involved.
-You may contact the Director of Student Success Center for if further assistance is warranted.
+You may contact the Vice President of Equity and Inclusion if further assistance is warranted.

 What if a student with a disability is disruptive in class?

 A student with a disability who is disruptive in class should be treated as an instructor would treat any student who is disruptive in class.
-If an instructor feels that there is a disability-related reason for the student’s behavior, the instructor can discuss this with the student’s Disability Services Counselor to determine if there is a solution to the problem or strategies for addressing the behavior.
+If an instructor feels that there is a disability-related reason for the student’s behavior, the instructor can discuss this with the student’s Accessibility Resources Counselor to determine if there is a solution to the problem or strategies for addressing the behavior.

-Can I provide accommodations for a student without utilizing the Office for Disability Services?
+Can I provide accommodations for a student without utilizing the Office for Accessibility Resources?

-In order to ensure that accommodations are appropriately and effectively administered to students with disabilities, instructors are strongly discouraged from providing accommodations outside of the procedures outlined by Disability Services.
-By using the Disability Services Office, the instructor can be confident that the student qualifies for appropriate accommodations.
+In order to ensure that accommodations are appropriately and effectively administered to students with disabilities, instructors are strongly discouraged from providing accommodations outside of the procedures outlined by Accessibility Resources.
+By using the Accessibility Resources, the instructor can be confident that the student qualifies for appropriate accommodations.

 Monday – Thursday 8 am – 5 pm